mtps3/Mtps3.github.io/_drafts/2017-04-24-plaidctf-pykemon.md

 Decoding the session was actually not needed to solve this challenge because the Pykemon ids are also in the HTML.

-I also just found out that if we already go to the trouble of decoding the session, the session would contain the flag anyway if a FLAG Pykemon was in the room.
+I also just found out that if we already go to the trouble of decoding the session, we could read through it properly as well.
+It turns out the session would contain the flag anyway if a FLAG Pykemon was in the room.

 ## Scripts